li-clutter-org/loadimpact-cli/README.md

 456 My second test  2017-02-03 12:34:56   Aborted by user     10 users 5s; 100 users 60s
 ```

-By default, it will display all the Tests from all the Projects from all the
+By default, it will display the first 20 Tests, ordered by their last run
+date, from all the Projects from all the Organizations you have access to.
-Organizations you have access to.
-This can be narrowed down by the
+This can be narrowed down by the `--project_id` and the `--limit` flags.
+For
-`--project_id` flag:
+example, the following command:
 ```
-$ loadimpact test list --project_id 100 --project_id 200
+$ loadimpact test list --project_id 100 --project_id 200 --limit 5
 ```

+Will display the five most recent Tests from projects 100 and 200.

 #### Running Tests